 Calling structlog.get_logger() without configuration gives you a perfectly useful structlog.
-PrintLogger with the default values explained above.
-I don't believe silent loggers are a sensible default.
+PrintLogger.
+We don't believe silent loggers are a sensible default.

 Where to Configure

 The best place to perform your configuration varies with applications and frameworks.
 Ideally as late as possible but before non-framework (i.e. your) code is executed.
 If you use standard library's logging, it makes sense to configure them next to each other.